genesistoxical/pruebas/README.md

 <a href="#"><img src="docs/assets/Drop-Icons-v2.gif"/></a>

 ## Usage
 On the left panel there is an area where the directories or folders list to customize will be displayed.
-Below we can find icons with their respective checkboxes, which are: Documents, Images, Music, Videos and Desktop.
+Below we can find icons with their respective checkboxes, which are: Documents, Pictures, Music, Videos and Desktop.

 <br/>